Chris-moreton12/Peak-Walks/README.md

 <a name="testing"></a>
 # Testing
 > Testing on this site was primarily complted by myself.
-A couple of friends and a family member chekced over the site to find any problems.
+A couple of friends and a family members checked over the site to find any problems.

 ### Testing Phase